apo11o-M/MCAerial_Mod/src/README.md

 For `rotationPitch`, 0 degrees at horizontal, look down is positive, look up is negative.
 So the range is from 180 to -180 degrees

-`rotationRoll` - Minecraft does not have rotationRoll integrated into the game, so if one wants to create roll effect, you would have to create it by yourself.
-Most of the time we use `rotationRoll` for rotating the model and the player's camera, and rotating the player's camera can be done using the `CameraSetup` event.
-It allows mods to alter the angle of the player's camera in the yaw, pitch, and roll direction.
+`rotationRoll` - Minecraft does not have rotationRoll integrated into the game, so if one wants to create roll effect, you would have to done it by yourself.
+Most of the time we use `rotationRoll` for rotating the model and the player's camera.

+Rotating the player's model can be done using `RenderPlayerEvent` (see more in [RenderPlayer](https://github.com/apo11o-M/MCAerial_Mod/tree/master/src#renderplayer) ).
+As for rotating the player's camera, it can be done using the `CameraSetup` event which allows the mod to alter the angle of the player's camera in the yaw, pitch, and roll direction.

 `ignoreFrustumCheck` - Since minecraft only render entities whom bounding box are in the player's view, for those whose model significantly exceeds the bounding box, we can set `ignoreFrustumCheck = true` in the constructor so that minecraft will always render the entity's model.

-### EventHandlers
+## EventHandlers
 Minecraft Forge provides event buses that are extremely useful for modders.
 The general concept is that you create "event handling" methods that subscribe a particular event, and being fired every time that event happens.

 One example is the `PlayerUseItemEvent` where the player right clicks while holding an item.
 The dev can program that something happens when the player is holding a specific item and right clicks.

-Here's [Jabelar's tutorial](http://jabelarminecraft.blogspot.com/p/minecraft-forge-172-event-handling.html) on Minecraft Event Handling.
+Here's [Jabelar's guide](http://jabelarminecraft.blogspot.com/p/minecraft-forge-172-event-handling.html) on Minecraft Event Handling.

 ## Rendering Models